Spanish Paella in Provence

 Spanish Culture in Provence

 It is easy to believe yourself in Spain when visiting the south of France in summer.
-At almost all village festivals, Abrivados and fêtes votives, Camargue cowboys, in their traditional colourful attire, run their white horses and bulls through the streets.
+At almost all village festivals, Abrivados and fêtes votives, Camargue cowboys run their white horses and bulls through the streets in their traditional colourful attire.
 Women wear beautiful Soleiado or flamenco dresses, and the irresistible music of the Camargue gypsies and frequent cries of Olé can be heard everywhere.
-We all think of ourselves as Spanish then.
+We all think of ourselves as Spanish, then.
 Most of all, the wine flows freely, and every restaurant offers Paella menus.
-Not perhaps the authentic Valencian version which is made with snails and rabbit.
-This version contains a bit of everything to please everyone – from chicken and chorizo to squid (or more often cuttlefish), prawns and mussels, all cooked with delicious saffron flavoured rice.
+Not perhaps the authentic Valencian version, made with snails and rabbits.
+This version contains everything to please everyone – from chicken and chorizo to squid (or, more often, cuttlefish), prawns and mussels, all cooked with delicious saffron-flavoured rice.

 Making Paella